MintyYami/MintyYami/README.md

 # Chutiyada (Mint) Cheepchiewcharnchai

-Self-taught programmer with enthusiasm towards Artificial Intelligence and software development.
+Self-taught programmer with enthusiasm towards AI and software development.
 Currently studying BSc Computer Science with Artificial Intelligence at the University of Nottingham.

 ---